American Mahjong FAQ

 Four identical tiles.
 Can be made by drawing all four yourself, or by calling a discarded 4th when you already hold three.
 Jokers can substitute in a Kong.

 The win declaration.
 You say "Mahjong!" the moment your 14 tiles match a hand on the card.
-Must be called before the next player racks their drawn tile.
+If you're winning on someone's discard, you must call it before the next player racks their drawn tile; a self-drawn win you declare on your own turn.

 Two identical tiles.
 Cannot be formed by calling (except as the final tile of a Mahjong claim).
 Jokers cannot substitute in a pair, ever.

 Three identical tiles.
-Can be made by drawing them yourself or by calling a discarded 3rd when you already hold a pair.
+Can be made by drawing them yourself or by calling a discarded 3rd when you already hold two matching tiles (two real, one real plus a joker, or two jokers).
 Jokers can substitute in a Pung.

 A Pung is a group of 3 identical tiles.
 A Kong is 4 identical tiles.
 Both count as one group toward your hand.
-Some NMJL® hands also use Quints (5) and Sextets (6).
+Some NMJL® hands also use Quints (5).
 All of these accept Jokers as substitutes — pairs and singles do not.

 Charleston